1n4r1/1n4r1.github.io/_posts/2019-11-21-Hackthebox-Mischief-Walkthrough.md

 loki@Mischief:~$
 {% endhighlight %}

-The user "loki" can't use a command "su".<br>
+We can find an interesting thing that user "loki" can't use a command "su" due to its permission.
+{% highlight shell %}
+loki@Mischief:~$ su root
+-bash: /bin/su: Permission denied

+loki@Mischief:~$ ls -l /bin/su
+-rwsr-xr-x+ 1 root root 44664 Jan 25  2018 /bin/su

+loki@Mischief:~$
+{% endhighlight %}

 This is because <a href="https://wiki.archlinux.org/index.php/Access_Control_Lists">Access Control List</a> doesn't allow user "loki" to execute the command.<br>
 We can confirm that with "getfacl" command.
 {% highlight shell %}